 We’d all like to think that our attempts to improve the workplace will be enthusiastically welcomed and embraced by our teams.
-In reality, though, when launching any new change initiative, you’ll encounter three types of people:
+In reality, though, when launching any new change initiative, you’ll encounter five types of people:

 Once you’ve identified who falls into which camps, you should adopt a different approach to win each over to your cause:

 - Leave the fence-sitters to others.
-Get some small wins on the board, and then let the champions and converted cynics take care of the fence-sitters.
+Get some small wins on the board, and then let the champions and converted skeptics take care of the fence-sitters.
 Once people see that things are moving forward and that others are on board, they will hop on the bandwagon too.

 - Avoid and minimize the impact of the cynics.
 While every team can benefit from a skeptic, no team needs a cynic.
 They’ll never be convinced, so any efforts to win them over will just slow you down.
 To the best of your ability, therefore, don’t engage them in the work.